About Mike Sellars, author of The No-Nonsense Proofreading Course.

 Since 2008, I have worked as a professional content writer, copywriter and, of course, proofreader.
 The No-Nonsense Proofreading Course comes out of a combination of all those years of experience and the sense of fair play inherited from my hardworking parents and grandparents.
 I was genuinely perplexed when I saw the excessive cost of many proofreading courses and thought it was about time an affordable option was made available to those people who don’t have $300 or more to spare.

-I think it’s testament to the material’s effectiveness that the query I find most often in my inbox is “How is it possible that so much useful information, guidance and instruction can be bought for less than $50?”
+I think it’s testament to the material’s effectiveness that the query I find most often in my inbox is “How is it possible that so much useful information, guidance and instruction can be bought for a little over $50?”

 If you have any questions, feel free to drop me a line using the contact form below.
 And I really do mean ‘any questions’.
 Even if you have no intention of buying my eBook but would just like a little advice, I’ll be more than happy to help, if I can.